UFCISEMedia/cisegracehopper/README.md

 # cisegracehopper
-Landing Page for the Fall 2017 Grace Hopper booth
+Landing Page for the Fall 2017 Grace Hopper booth.